What University Policies prohibit sex discrimination, sexual misconduct, sexual harassment, and sexual violence?

 I’m being exposed to sexual conduct that is making me uncomfortable; do I have to wait until it is bad enough to be a “hostile environment” to complain?

 No. The University wants you to have a productive work and learning environment.
 If you are being exposed to conduct you consider offensive, you are encouraged to report the offensive conduct to your supervisor or any of the individuals identified in this FAQ.
-Even if conduct does not rise to the level of violating the Sex Discrimination and Sexual Misconduct Policy, there are many steps that can be taken to eliminate unprofessional, inappropriate, or offensive behavior.
+Even if conduct does not rise to the level of violating the Anti-Sexual Misconduct Policy, there are many steps that can be taken to eliminate unprofessional, inappropriate, or offensive behavior.

 If a co-worker, supervisor, or faculty member comments on my clothing or appearance, is that automatically sexual harassment?